 ‘Together, we nurture, inspire, challenge and achieve’

-At South Wonston Primary School we believe that the promotion of good behaviour, the development of self-respect and respect for others is a vital part of a child’s education.
-We aim to encourage positive behaviour through praise and reward.
-We hope to provide a clear and consistent framework for managing behaviour within the school.
-It helps children to understand that they have responsibility to manage their own behaviour and accept the consequences of poor choices.
+At South Wonston Primary School we believe that all children have the right to succeed and enjoy their time at school.
+Everyone has the responsibility of looking after the values of the school and the day-to-day procedures.
+The promotion of good behaviour, the development of self-respect and respect for others is a vital part of a child’s education.
+We encourage positive behaviour through praise and reward.
+We seek to provide a clear and consistent framework for managing behaviour that enables children to know and understand the boundaries of acceptable behaviour so that they conduct themselves in a responsible manner, showing self-control, consideration, courtesy and respect for others.
+It helps children to understand that they have responsibility to manage their own behaviour and accept the consequences of poor choices. `

 We aim to promote good behaviour:

 These aims are embodied in The South Wonston School Charter which clearly sets out what we expect from all of the South Wonston community at all times.

 South Wonston School Charter